dankim444/pixelpatchwork/INSTRUCTIONS.md

    Users can type in up to 10 text prompts to suggest modifications or improvements to the image.

 3. **Vote on the Best Image**:
-   Once all contributions are submitted, users vote on the most improved or creative image.
+   Once all contributions are submitted, users can upvote or downvotes images submitted on the same day by ther users.

 4. **New Day, New Image**:
    At the end of the voting period, the image with the highest votes becomes the seed image for the next day.